paazmaya/naginata.fi/README.md

  * Jasmine unit tests, for what ever little testable things there are, issue 3 and 4 for coverage
  * Facebook liking and related, https://developers.facebook.com/tools/debug/og/object?q=naginata.fi

+## History

+Versions before 0.4.0 were using PHP as the backend and content editing was done at the site, after OpenID based login.
+Content was stored as HTML5 in MySQL database.

+From version 0.4.0 onward, the site is running with Node.js and thus JavaScript as the backend.
+Content is at the source code repository in text files in Markdown format.